A: It's not really known how long DVDs will last,

 rather than DVD-Videos, hard disk transfers and more.
 Other

-repairing damaged / snapped cassettes (repairs usually charged at £5)
+major editing jobs, repairing damaged / snapped cassettes

-and more, just
+(repairs usually charged at £5) and more, just

 ask.
-However I offer a tape transfer service, not a full
+However I offer a tape transfer service, not a full tape

-tape restoration service.
+restoration service.
 I can try to run tapes which are mouldy,

 sticky or otherwise damaged, and can clean up such tapes in some cases,

-a picture of a tape which I recently repaired and recovered the
+picture of a tape which I recently repaired and recovered the

 recordings.
 I can also record audio cassette, open reel audio